YouTube Tags — Do They Still Matter for SEO in 2026?

 Can using wrong tags get my video penalized?

-YouTube warns against misleading tags.
+YouTube warns against using misleading tags.
 While a single irrelevant tag is unlikely to trigger a penalty, consistently using deceptive tags can result in removal from search results or a channel strike.

 Are hashtags better than tags for YouTube SEO?